 The duration of each geolocation cycle may vary from 10's of seconds to a few minutes, depending on several factors (e.g.: satellite signal strength, user configurable BLE scan duration, regional duty cycle limitations, etc.).
 It is important to configure the geolocation update period to be greater than the expected geolocation cycle duration, otherwise the periodicity of reports may not be as expected.
-If LPGNSS scanning is enabled, it is not recommended to set the geolocation update period to less than 3.5 min.
-If BLE scanning is enabled, it is not recommended to set the geolocation update to less than 20 s. (see §5.1.3.3).
+It is not recommended to set the geolocation update period to less than 3.5 min.
+If ONLY BLE scanning is enabled, it is not recommended to set the geolocation update to less than 20 s.
+See §5.1.3.3 for guidelines on best practices for periodic configuration.